When Is It Too Late to Litter Train a Cat?

 How to Litter Train a Cat

 Litter training a cat is a simple process that requires patience and consistency.
-Here is what you need to do, in order to successfully litter-train your cat.
+Here is what you need to do, to successfully litter-train your cat.

 Differences in Litter Training for Young Cats and Older Cats: